Poundland: 2010s

 In early 2010, Poundland's owners Advent International were planning on cashing in on the resurgence in discount retailers by preparing to put the chain up for sale.
 The report came as figures showed that value retailers were seeing a business boom in the 2008 financial crisis, with Barclays Private Equity expressing an interest in a potential take-over of Poundland for about £200 million.
 On 4 May 2010, it was announced that Poundland had been sold to US private equity firm Warburg Pincus for £200 million and was the subject of an initial public offering in March 2014.

-The company acquired 99p Stores in 2015, which was followed by a drop in its share price from 350p to 150p; in August 2016, the now-struggling Poundland was sold to the South African company Steinhoff International for £610 million.
+The company acquired 99p Stores in 2015, which was followed by a drop in its share price from 350p to 150p.
+In May 2016, it launched a new brand of shops to replace the 99p Stores brand called Poundland & More, selling at a range of different prices.
+In August 2016, the now-struggling Poundland was sold to the South African company Steinhoff International for £610 million.
 Poundland's shareholders approved the takeover in September 2016.
-The business converted the 99p Stores under the Poundland brand, and introducing 'Poundland & More', selling at a range of different prices, in the acquired stores.

 In November 2017, Poundland signed a deal with British online shopping retailer musicMagpie to receive supplies of used CDs, DVDs and Blu-Rays, which are then sold for £1 as part of Poundland's Replay range.
+In July 2019, it was reported that Poundland expected to sell 24 million physical media copies over four years by the end of 2019.